 Concurrent HTTP refers to HTTP requests made at any point in time.
 For example, let’s say there are 10000 users with valid sessions and 100 users are requesting to read the same resource over HTTP at any point in time then we have 100 concurrent HTTP requests.

 Concurrent browsers refer to the number of browsers with valid sessions at any point in time.
 They can send any number of requests to the server at any point in time.

 Concurrent users refer to the users with valid sessions with the server performing the same task at any point in time.

 Usually, people get confused with concurrent users and simultaneous users as these both are used interchangeably, but in performance testing these two terms have different meanings.
 Let’s take a look at an example:

 Suppose there are 1,000 different users with a valid session with the server.
-Each of these users is performing different operations like sign-in, checkout, messaging, etc. These are called simultaneous users which are essentially the number of users with valid sessions in the server.
+Each of these users is performing different operations like sign-in, checkout, messaging, shopping, etc. These are called concurrent users, which are essentially the number of users with valid sessions in the server.
 Now, it might happen that 100 out of these 1000 users are performing checkout operations at the same point in time.
-Then these 100 users would be concurrent users.
-Concurrent users are often very less than simultaneous users and occur infrequently.
+Then these 100 users would be simultaneous users.
+Simultaneous users are often very less than concurrent users and occur infrequently.

 Load Testing: Speed, Scalability, and Stability

 Load testing is one of the most important type of performance testing to testing the website/application under high traffic load.
 The data gathered from this testing is analyzed and projected to figure out the problems that may occur when high number of real users access your website.
 It is helpful to remove bottlenecks and optimize transactions along with planning for future scalability of website/application infrastructure.
 Let’s look at some basic load testing types, how they are different, and their importance.

 HTTP Load Test